rFronteddu/testbed-monitor/README.md

 AGGREGATE_HOUR: "23"
 # How long should the receiver wait for a host report before trying to ping
 EXPECTED_REPORT_PERIOD: "1"
-# What temperature should trigger a warning notification
-CRITICAL_TEMP: "200"
 # The IP address and port to post/get data to the API
 API_IP: ""
 API_PORT: "4100"